VexTheVex/cfxinspector/README.md

 # CFXInspector
+Get the IP Address of a FiveM or RedM server.

 ![logo](https://i.imgur.com/1l1m7Iy.png)

 If you have python installed you can just download the file from the source and run the script with python.